neoski/youtube-music-player/README.md

 **Notes :**

-If you have troubles with the player because it stays in a loading state.
+If you have troubles with the player because it stays in a loading state :

 1. Make sure you have correctly included the youtube API `<script src="https://www.youtube.com/iframe_api"></script>` in your `index.html`